Problem

 3. Per-Version Navigation

-If the navigation structure differs between versions, you can place a navigation.json file inside each version’s source directory. docmd will automatically detect and use it for that specific version.
+If the navigation structure differs between versions, place a navigation.json file inside each version’s source directory. docmd will detect and use it for that specific version.

 // docs-v1/navigation.json